NixWasHere/NebulaC2/README.md

 -- Add username:password in sql database

+-- Configure your database using the files in sql

 -- To add methods make a method.py script in "Commands" then add the command in main script "cnc.py"

 -- Connect from putty using telnet/raw